perforce/helix-authentication-service/docs/REST_API.md

 user data.
 How the client maps the user data returned from the service to user accounts is entirely application and protocol dependent

+**Note:** Requests for the `status` should include a query parameter named `instanceId` whose value is the one provided in the response to `/requests/new` as this _may_ be used by a load balancer to route the request to the appropriate instance of the service.

 #### GET ${baseUrl}/requests/status/:requestId

 The **:requestId** _route parameter_ is replaced with the identifier given in